 As I was working in the acute care space, I realized that in addition to the medical treatments received in inpatient and outpatient settings, the care and supportive services received post-discharge were critical to the overall healing of the individual.
 In many cases, senior patients were unable to return to their own homes and needed to step down to a rehab facility, and then to some type of assisted living care.
 I decided to shift my focus from acute care to senior care and joined Brim and Associates, whose senior living portfolio later became Encore Senior Living.

-While leading the Sales & Marketing function at Encore, I started working with several referral providers, including A Place for Mom.
+While leading the Sales and Marketing function at Encore, I started working with several referral providers, including A Place for Mom.
 I realized and valued how they were helping to expand the reach of senior living/care and allowing us to connect with more people than we could do alone.

-Impressed by what I saw from A Place for Mom, I eventually decided in 2010 to transition from being a partner of APFM to working directly for the company and supporting their largest Partner Providers of senior living services.
-I have been pleased to help many of these excellent providers better understand and engage in their partnership with A Place for Mom, helping us to work together to reach and meet the needs of more families.
+Impressed by what I saw from A Place for Mom, I eventually decided in 2010 to transition from being a partner of APFM to working directly for the company and supporting their largest partner providers of senior living services.
+I have been pleased to help many of these excellent providers better understand and engage in their partnership with APFM, helping us to work together to reach and meet the needs of more families.
 As we help our partners grow and help more seniors in needs, it brings me great satisfaction to know that more families are receiving the peace of mind that comes from seeing their loved ones enjoy a higher quality of life.”

-Willis comes to APFM with an extensive background in independent living, assisted living, specialty memory care and acute healthcare.
+Dan comes to APFM with an extensive background in independent living, assisted living, specialty memory care and acute healthcare.
 He was Vice President of Marketing at Encore Senior Living and Senior Star Living, two of the country’s most innovative regional senior living companies, and also helped developed two ground-breaking senior living properties in Japan.